siewkee/Book-Store-Website/readme.txt

 Create a website for a local bookstore in Singapore.

-In  website, the following have been implemented:
+In the webpages, the following have been implemented:
 = Layout Tables
 = Colspan and rowspan in tables
 = Links and URL relative referencing